-Dandruff often develops on people who generally have dry skin.
-This dry skin could be a result of winter months or not shampooing your hair regularly.
-People with curly hair also suffer from a drier scalp than other hair types.
+People with curly hair may have a scalp drier than those with other hair types (3).
 Using sulfate shampoos that create a lot of foam can also cause and aggravate dry skin-related dandruff.

-Symptoms: A feeling of tightness on your scalp and small, round, white flakes of dandruff falling from your head.
+Symptoms: A feeling of tightness on your scalp and small, round, white dry flakes in hair.

 2. Oily Scalp-Related Dandruff

-Symptoms: Yellow patches on the scalp, big yellowish dandruff flakes, itching, greasy hair.
+Symptoms: Yellow patches on the scalp, yellowish large dandruff flakes on the scalp, itching, and greasy hair.

 3. Fungal Dandruff

-Fungal dandruff is caused by the infection of Malassezia globosa on your scalp.
-This fungal infection spreads quite rapidly when your scalp is excessively oily or has a pH imbalance.
-It is also highly contagious and can spread through sharing items like combs, towels or hats with an infected individual.
-What Malassezia does is, it produces oleic acid, which increases the turnover of skin cells, thus causing dandruff.
+Fungal dandruff is a result of a scalp infection caused by the Malassezia globosa fungus.
+This fungal infection spreads quite rapidly when your scalp is excessively oily or has a pH imbalance 1.
+Malassezia produces oleic acid that increases the turnover of skin cells.
+This causes dandruff.

 4. Dandruff Caused By Product Buildup

-If you are someone whose hair styling routine consists of like five different products, you need to stop.
-Immediately.
-Using excessive amounts of styling products like leave-in conditioners, gels, serums, pomades, mousses or hair sprays can cause them to build up on your scalp.
+Using too many styling products (including leave-in conditioners, gels, serums, pomades, mousses or hair sprays) can cause them to accumulate on your scalp.
 This build-up can combine with dirt and dead skin cells to form dandruff.
-In fact, it could also lead to hair loss.
+It could also lead to hair loss.

-Symptoms: Big whitish or yellowish flakes of dandruff, irritation, hair fall.
+Symptoms: Big whitish or yellowish large flakes on the scalp, irritation, and hair fall.

 5. Dandruff Caused By Seborrheic Dermatitis

-Seborrheic dermatitis is a chronic inflammatory skin condition that can develop on parts of your body where there’s a higher concentration of sebaceous glands.
-This includes your scalp, neck, behind your ears, face, and eyebrows.
-Studies show that it is usually caused by an inflammatory reaction to yeast that is naturally found on your skin’s surface.
-Stress and hormonal changes could trigger seborrheic dermatitis.
+Seborrheic dermatitis or pityriasis steatoides is a chronic inflammatory skin condition that can develop on parts of your body with a higher concentration of sebaceous glands.
+This includes your scalp, neck, areas behind your ears, face, and eyebrows.

-Symptoms: White or yellowish dandruff flakes, scaly patches, greasiness, redness, irritation.
+Symptoms: Huge, white or yellowish dandruff flakes, scaly patches, greasiness, redness, and irritation.

 6. Dandruff Caused By Psoriasis

 Psoriasis is a chronic skin condition in which the immune system starts attacking healthy skin tissues.
-This leads to a rapid production of new skin cells before the old dead skin has had a chance to flake off.
-What results is the formation of thick silver-colored scaly patches on your scalp, neck, knees, and back.
+This leads to the rapid production of new skin cells before the old dead skin flakes off.
+The result is the formation of thick silver-colored scaly patches on your scalp, neck, knees, and back (4).

-Symptoms: Silver-colored scaly patches, thick white dandruff flakes, redness, mild itching.
+Symptoms: Silver-colored scaly patches, thick white big flakes on the scalp, redness, and mild itching.